-So, three years after stopping work and my career, volunteering and working in a part-time job, I finally jumped from employee to entrepreneur.
+So, three years after stopping work and my career, volunteering and working part-time, I finally jumped from employee to entrepreneur.
 God orchestrated my meeting with Deneen three months into my entrepreneurial journey.
-From that point, I gained clarity on what God called me to do.
-I’ve been refining what I love to do and having my work and career fit my lifestyle and not the other way around.
+From that point, I clarified what God called me to do.
+I’ve been refining what I love to do and having my work and career fit my lifestyle, not the other way around.

 Two difficult roads led to one beautiful destination

 These challenging journeys brought us to a meeting at our church called Kingdom Builders.
 This meeting was for business owners and workers who want to represent Christ in the marketplace.
 By God’s grace, Deneen and I chose seats next to each other which was the start of our friendship.

 Five years later, Deneen and I work together to help Christian women represent Christ in their businesses.
 We help entrepreneurial-spirited women who want to run a business with God as their CEO (Chief Everything Officer.)
 God led us on our journeys to a point where we were ready to pursue our businesses and help others do the same.